alvivar/gigascli/README.md

         analize    Analizes .cs files looking for relationships help       Prints this message or the help of the given subcommand(s) new        Creates a Gigas Component System
+        update     Self updates to the latest release on Github

 ## Crates